 So, instead, I’m asking myself: Who do I want to become in this next normal?
 I believe answering this question requires a moment of pause and a little bit of stillness.
-But I’m beginning to lock in on my vision of that June 1 version of me.
+But I’m beginning to lock in on my vision of that version of myself.

 I’m also looking a bit further into the future to truly consider what matters, what I want and how I can create it.
 It’s enormously empowering, because I have faith our future is going to be much better than our past.
 And holding on to that vision of the future in these hard moments helps to keep us going.

 Of course, the manifestation of any vision requires action.
 It’s easier to decide, commit and take action when the destination is clear.
-Here are 12 of my tactics as I move toward my June 1 vision.
+Here are 12 of my tactics as I move toward my 90-day vision.
 Adjust accordingly to your own vision of the future: